 Is calendula safe to use during pregnancy?
 Do not use the essential oil or absolute.
 You can use calendula-infused oil.
 Aromatherapy and Massage For Mother and Baby recommends using the infused oil as part of a cream for sore and cracked nipples.

-Cautions: When buying calendula, make sure you know whether you're getting an essential oil, an absolute, or an infused/macerated oil.
+Cautions: When buying calendula, make sure you know whether you're getting an essential oil, a CO2 extract, an absolute, or an infused/macerated oil.
 If the bottle label indicates cold pressed or the ingredients include vegetable oil, you are buying an infused oil.
 Unfortunately, it's a bit confusing in the marketplace and not every company is fully transparent.

 Calendula is useful for skin care, including burns, cuts, eczema, insect bites, rashes, and wounds, according to The Encyclopedia of Essential Oils (updated edition).